fergald/docs/explainers/permissions-policy-deprecate-unload.md

-This could be made considerably simpler with the addition of an `onclose` or equivalant signal on `MessagePort`.
+This could be made considerably simpler with the addition of an `onclose` or equivalent signal on `MessagePort`.
 This is discussed [is this issue](https://github.com/whatwg/html/issues/1766).

 # [Self-Review Questionnaire: Security and Privacy](https://w3ctag.github.io/security-questionnaire/)